mkudija/mkudija.github.io/reading-notes/_md/2016-12-23-Rise of the Robots.md

     * Moore's law and s-shaped development curves
     * Comparative advantage leading to specialization, but limited by opportunity cost
 * Chapter 4
-    * WekFusion software automates project management, redicing in house jobs but increasing freelance jobs
+    * WekFusion software automates project management, reducing in house jobs but increasing freelance jobs
     * Genetic algorithms produce results competitive with human engineers and are not constrained by preconceived notions
     * Suggests collaboration with machines but says how it might not be sustainable if you are training them to replace you
 * Chapter 5 - higher education